gregleejy/lcs-sta-website/README.md

 ## 📄 License

-This project is for educational and demonstration purposes only.
+This project was used to kickstart Lion City Sailors Football Club's Social Team Affiliates Programme.